 You already know about the mechanics and core concepts for Zhang Jue and the Yellow Turbans.
 The question, however, is how you’ll fare once the Mandate War begins in earnest.
 That happens early on in Total War: Three Kingdoms – Mandate of Heaven‘s campaign.
-This mini-guide will focus on your opening moves and what you’ll need to do as the conflict engulfs China.
+This mini-guide will focus on your opening moves as the conflict engulfs China.

 Note: Many of Total War: Three Kingdoms – Mandate of Heaven‘s core concepts have already been discussed in our previous articles, so check out our guides and features hub for more information.
 This guide was completed while playing Romance Mode on VH/VH difficulty.

 II.
 Mandate of Heaven: Zhang Jue’s opening moves